Don't Write It Off

-With the prevalence of texting, frequent video game usage, even typing on computer keyboard and using a mouse or trackpad, it’s no surprise that people experience pain in their hands and wrists.
-This pain is usually the result of long-term repetitive motion/stress on the joint, which can lead to arthritis, tendonitis and carpal tunnel syndrome.
+With the prevalence of texting, frequent video game usage, even typing on a computer keyboard and using a mouse or trackpad, it’s no surprise that people experience pain in their hands and wrists.
+This pain is usually the result of long-term repetitive motion/stress on the joints, which can lead to arthritis, tendonitis, and carpal tunnel syndrome.
 Wrist and hand pain can make simple everyday tasks, such as a holding a pen or drinking from a cup, increasingly difficult.
+Attain offers numerous treatment options for different types of hand and wrist issues.

 Carpal tunnel syndrome